 - When butter is melted, add garlic and cook 1 to 2 minutes, stirring.

-- Stir in green beans (see 'Notes' below re trimming) and salt and pepper.
-Cook 2 minutes.
+- Stir in green beans (see 'Notes' below re trimming), salt and pepper.
+Cook, stirring occasionally, for 2 minutes.

 - Pour in water, cover and cook 1.5 to 2 minutes or until green beans are tender crisp.
 Don't overcook.

-- Remove green beans from the pan and sprinkle with sesame seeds and sliced chili pepper.
+- Transfer green beans to a serving dish and sprinkle with sesame seeds and sliced chili pepper.
 Enjoy!

 - The green beans I used were haricot verts.
 Because they were super fresh, non-fibrous or stringy I didn’t trim or cut off any ends.
 However, if yours isn’t as fresh or you are using a standard string green bean, you should trim.
 Simply cut a little off the non-tapered end of the green beans and proceed with recipe.